 In the context of the Challenge, we define a sensor's category as its type of use or intended application.
 The categories in this Challenge are eight; some of them are freely adapted from the World Meteorological Organization (WMO) technical report No. 1215 on microsensors [42].
-In this edition of the Challenge we have proceeded to a reorganization of the categories into three main groups, based on the targeted application domain: Outdoor Air, Indoor Air, and Citizen Air (see Figure 1).
+They are grouped based on the targeted application domain: Outdoor Air, Indoor Air, and Citizen Air (see Figure 1).
 The latter application domain relates to applications that target the air to which people are personally exposed throughout their daily activities.